C2SM-RCM/emiproc/joss/paper.md

 ![Design of the idea behind emiproc \label{fig:design}.](pipeline.drawio.svg)

 Thanks to the harmonization of the data, processing functions can be applied to the different inventories once loaded into emiproc.
+They can later be exported to any of the supported formats provided by the package.

 The API of `emiproc` makes a great use of object-oriented programming.

-`emiproc` is built on top of ,the `geopandas` package [@kelsey_jordahl_2020_3946761], which allows storing the geometries of the emission maps and offers a lot of functionalities to geometrically process the data.
+`emiproc` is built on top of ,the `geopandas` package [@kelsey_jordahl_2020_3946761], which allows storing the geometries of the emission maps and offers a lot of functionalities related to geometric operations.
 In the inventory, the emission data is stored as [`geopandas.GeoDataFrame`](https://geopandas.org/en/stable/docs/reference/geodataframe.html).